BrodieT/CMP405-Tools-Programming/README.md

 # CMP405-Tools-Programming
-Coursework for 4th year undergraduate degree at Abertay University.
-Created as a games development tool from a provided framework to mimic Blizzard's WOW Editor.
+This project is a simple games development tool created for a 4th year tools programming undergraduate module at Abertay University.

 NB: Requires MFC and DirectX11 to function.
 It is recommended to run the project in Visual Studio 2019.